caspersg/learn_vim/README.md

 From Normal mode: `v` to switch to visual mode by character.

 Then navigate around with Normal mode to select text.
-Then perform a command like `d` for delete.
+Then perform a verb like `d` for delete.

+So the grammar for visual mode is a little different.

+`v<normal mode motions><verb>`

+Any number of motions can be used while in visual mode.
+Even `/` search can be used.

 ### More ways to switch modes